syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ## Trackball Line

 The trackball line is visible, when you initialize the [ChartTrackballBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html).
-If you want to collapse the visibility of the trackball line, then you have to set [ShowLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_ShowLine) to `false`.
+If you want to collapse the visibility of the trackball line, then you have to set [ShowLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_ShowLine) to `false.`

 {% tabs %}